-CREDIT CARD PAYMENTS: Visa & MasterCard credit cards are accepted as form of payment.
+3. CREDIT CARD PAYMENTS: Visa & MasterCard credit cards are accepted as form of payment.
 We do accept any other kinds of cards, including either American Express or Diners Club.
 Your online authorization by way of our Online Registration Form acts as your approval for the credit card provided as part of your registration to be charged for both the initial deposit (and travel insurance premium, where applicable) as well as the future balance payments on the date they become due, together with any other charges due relating to the booking that have been requested by you in writing (including by current or future electronic mail communication).
 For registrations that are not received via our Online Registration Form, but instead are forwarded to DOT/OT/BIC by mailing, faxing or e-mailing a scanned completed copy of our (non-online) Registration Form, your signature on such (non-online) Registration Form verifies your approval for your credit card to be charged.
 No services will be provided without receipt of either the authorized Online Registration Form or the duly signed (non-online) Registration Form.
 Third party payments may have restrictions.

-CANCELLATIONS & CHANGES: The deposit amounts (for both the main tour and any optional extensions reserved) are non-refundable and non-transferable.
-Cancellation penalties for bookings cancelled by the client after the final balance due date (95 days before departure; 105 days before departure for programs which include a cruise component) are as follows: 95 - 61 (105 - 61 days for programs which include a cruise component) days before departure - 25% of total price paid; 60 - 31 days - 50% of total price paid; 30 days or less - 100%.(Notwithstanding the foregoing, any domestic Canada flight purchased as an additional service to the advertised package is 100% non-refundable irrespective of the date of cancellation).
+4. CANCELLATIONS & CHANGES: The deposit amounts (for both the main tour and any optional extensions reserved) are 100% nonrefundable and non-transferable.
+Cancellation penalties for bookings cancelled by the client after the final balance due date (95 days before departure; 105 days before departure for programs which include a cruise component) are as follows: 95 - 61 (105 - 61 days for programs which include a cruise component) days before departure - 25% of total price paid; 60 - 31 days - 50% of total price paid; 30 days or less - 100%.
+(Notwithstanding the foregoing, any domestic Canada flight purchased as an additional service to the advertised package is 100% non-refundable irrespective of the date of cancellation).
 If payments are not received by their due dates, we reserve the right to cancel the booking without further notice.
 Bookings are non-transferable There will be no refund for unused land arrangements after departure from North America.
 In the event of the cancellation by DOT/OT/BIC of any or all components of the travel services offered herein, DOT/OT/BIC will have no responsibility beyond the refund of all monies received from the client, which will be deemed to constitute full settlement.
-Individual airfares purchased outside of our groups air blocks are subject to different rules and cancellation fees.
-Some airfares may be non-refundable once the booking is confirmed regardless of when it was made.
-Details will be provided at the time of booking confirmation.